Effects of Space on the Human Body

 Use Sun Block!

-Our Sun provides heat and light — things we need and enjoy on Earth!
-But it also produces other types of energy, some of which is dangerous to humans and other organisms because it can damage our tissue.
+Our Sun produces many types of energy, some of which is dangerous to humans and other organisms because it can damage our tissue.
 Much — not all — of this dangerous radiation is filtered by our atmosphere.
 Some ultraviolet radiation passes through our atmosphere.
 While we cannot see or feel this ultraviolet energy, it interacts with our tissue.
 On the plus side, it helps our skin manufacture vitamin D, a necessary vitamin for bone production and immune system health.
 However, too much ultraviolet radiation causes our skin to burn.
 On Earth, we can protect ourselves by wearing clothing, using sun block, and staying out of the Sun.

 Astronauts work above Earth's protective atmosphere and are exposed to high levels of ultraviolet radiation and other radiation such as high energy X-rays, and gamma-rays and even more dangerous cosmic rays.
 Ultraviolet radiation is not as much of a concern; they work in spacecraft that have special shielding, wear special suits when they work outside of the spaceship, and even have special visors to protect their eyes.
 This equipment has been coated with special UV-blockers.